johndpope/LangKit/README.md

     $ swift test
 ```

 The `Foundation` framework on Linux is based on `apple/swift-corelibs-foundation` but the one on OS X is not.
-So they may have inconsistency in naming from time to time. `Foundation` APIs on OS X usually have the latest naming, so I do not intend to maintain compatibility with the old.
-In case that LangKit fails to build on Linux, using a newly built version (not the snapshot) of Swift might be a better idea.
-By the time of WWDC I believe they'll have the naming unified!
+So they may have inconsistency in naming from time to time. `Foundation` APIs on OS X usually have the latest naming.

 #### Xcode 7.3 with Swift 3 (OS X only) ###